fiso64/slsk-batchdl/README.md

   --password <password>        Soulseek password

-  --spotify <url>              Download a spotify playlist --spotify-id <id>            Your spotify client id (in case the default one failed) --spotify-secret <sec>       Your spotify client secret (in case the default one failed)
+  --spotify <url>              Download a spotify playlist --spotify-id <id>            Your spotify client id --spotify-secret <sec>       Your spotify client secret

   --csv <path>                 Use a csv file containing track info to download --artist-col <column>        Specify if the csv file contains an artist name column